Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 ---
-title: Aider is SOTA for both the main SWE Bench and SWE Bench Lite
+title: Aider is SOTA for both SWE Bench and SWE Bench Lite
 excerpt: Aider sets SOTA for the main SWE Bench, after recently setting SOTA for the Lite version.
 highlight_image: /assets/swe_bench.jpg
 draft: true
 ---

-# Aider is SOTA for both the main SWE Bench and SWE Bench Lite
+# Aider is SOTA for both SWE Bench and SWE Bench Lite

 Aider scored 18.8%
 on the main